afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 To do this, we're going to store the code associated with each panel in its own HTML partial.
 We'll then specify in our main Angular module (`app.js`) that our application should display the `queryForm` partial when the URL includes `/find` and the `addForm` partial for all other URLs.

-Let's go ahead and extract the 'Add Form' code that previously found in our `index.html` file and paste it into the `addForm.html` file of our `partials` folder.
+Let's go ahead and extract the 'Add Form' code previously found in our `index.html` file and paste it into the `addForm.html` file of our `partials` folder.

 <pre><code class="language-markup">
 &lt;!-- addForm.html --&gt;